• Recipes

 Season with salt and pepper to taste.

-Add a little veggie stock if required to loosen up the sauce but this is personal preference.
+Optional: Add a little veggie broth if required to loosen up the cooked sauce but this may not be required and is just individual preferences.

 Notes

-1. Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.
+1. Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary, data includes the spaghetti pasta.

-5. Reheat in a saucepan with a little extra veggie stock added if the sauce is too thick.
+4. Reheat in a saucepan with a little extra veggie broth added if the sauce is too thick.
 Heat until piping hot throughout.

 Nutrition